postgres-ai/custom-images/README.md

 - [set_user](https://github.com/pgaudit/set_user)
 - [Timescale](https://github.com/timescale/timescaledb)

-**Known limitations**
+#### Known limitations

-PostgreSQL 13 image doesn't have following extensions:
+The PostgreSQL 13 image is now missing the following extensions (they will be added in the future):
-1. removed in the base image of Postgres 13:
-   - hll
-   - timetravel
+- postgresql-hll
-   - topn
+- postgresql-topn
-1. not supported yet (coming soon):
 - citus
 - hypopg
 - pg_auth_mon
 - pg_hint_plan
 - powa
 - timescaledb

 ### How to extend